 |Trail Difficulty Rating:||3.77 (easy)|

 |Parking Lot Latitude||35.68037|

 Directions to Trailhead:

-The most distinctive feature about Grotto Falls is that it's the only waterfall in the Great Smoky Mountains National Park that a person can actually walk behind.
+The most distinctive feature about Grotto Falls is that it's the only waterfall in Great Smoky Mountains National Park that a person can actually walk behind.
 The 25-foot high waterfall offers a cool, shady, and moist retreat for hikers in the summer.
-This same environment also provides an ideal habitat for salamanders as well.
+This same environment also provides ideal habitat for salamanders as well.